The "Architecture of Catastrophic Change"

 Cone stage (here upside down) being built for "Actual

-Coates' next production for the general public was an interesting collaboration with ACT, a very traditional, very well funded company of actors who regularly put on shows at a huge Union Square theater.
-"Right Mind," (1989) a music theater extravaganza based on the works of Lewis Carroll was scheduled to open the ACT season.
-Two years of research into the life and words of Charles Dodgson by collaborator Barbara Imhoff was transformed into a curious musical collage.
-It proved to be a challenging production, in large part because George's method of constantly changing, seemingly irrational improvisation over a period of months clashed with the narrative script-based methods of the ACT actors and technicians.
-Though Coates used language extensively in "Right Mind," it was deliberately oblique and full of exuberant word play — often taken verbatim from Dodgson's texts.
+Coates' next production for the general public was an unlikely collaboration with ACT -- a very traditional, very well-funded company of actors who regularly put on shows at a huge Union Square theater.
+"Right Mind," (1989) a music-theater extravaganza based on the works of Lewis Carroll, was scheduled to open the ACT season.
+Two years of research into the life and words of Charles Dodgson by collaborator Barbara Imhoff was transformed into a musical collage.
+It proved to be a challenging production, in large part because George's method of constantly changing, seemingly irrational improvisation over a period of months, clashed with the narrative script-based methods of the ACT actors and technicians.
+Though Coates used language extensively in "Right Mind," it was deliberately oblique and full of exuberant word play -- often taken verbatim from Dodgson's texts.
 To complicate matters further, there wasn't just one Lewis Carroll but five (each one representing a different aspect of Dodgson's "multiple personality").
-To balance the equation there were six little "Alices" (girls from the young performers branch of ACT) who goaded and chastised the various Lewis Carrolls and offered ironic commentary along the way.
+To balance the equation, there were six little "Alices" (girls from the young performers branch of ACT), who goaded and chastised the various Lewis Carrolls and offered ironic commentary along the way.

 The vaulted 60' high cathedral ceiling

 of the GCPW Theater with projected bricks from 16 carefully aligned